All Saints 'old boys' meet on new movie

-AHOGHILL actor Conor Hamill is among the supporting cast for a new film being by shot by Holywood legend Liam Neeson in Donegal.
+AHOGHILL actor Conor Hamill is among the supporting cast for a new film being by shot by Hollywood legend Liam Neeson in Donegal.

 The former All Saints boxer is delighted to be working alongside Neeson, himself a former fighter in the town’s boxing club.